How I Save Money For Healthier Food

 - Other Items – have a garage sale or sell on Facebook area buy/sell groups.
 I’ve sold my guitar and Keurig on Facebook with success before.

-Use Amazon Prime – Amazon Prime is the best thing and most of my money is spent there.
+Use Amazon or Amazon Prime – Amazon Prime is the best thing and most of my money is spent there.
 Why?
 Because I can buy everything I ever need and it’s shipped to my house in 2 days or less, for free.
 I know I don’t always like hauling the baby to the store and often time the products aren’t available around my hometown.
 The prices are often better than other stores.
 I buy a lot of my pantry food I use often in bulk.
-Yes, there is a membership fee but it’s well worth it.
-You also get access to Prime TV shows and Pantry for groceries.
-Click here to sign up for Amazon Prime.
+The membership fee comes to around $7 per month which is nothing.
+Sign up for Prime here.

 Exercise At Home – This is my favorite suggestion.
 One big reason is if you’re looking to lose weight – food should be the focus, not exercise.
 See my post on The Healthiest Diet for all you need to get healthy.
 I don’t think I’ve ever bought a gym membership.
 Gym membership = more time = transportation there = maybe buy fancy shakes = more money gone.
 Not to say that some people are more motivated by going to the gym (if so, please go ahead!)
 You can do exercises at home or simply take a walk or jog outside.
 Here are some ways to start exercising easily without equipment: